 There’s no doubt about – phones make our lives immeasurably easier and can help you get so much more out of your trip to Italy.
 More so when we’re travelling.
 When we’re on holiday, our phones come in super handy for making quick currency conversions, hailing Ubers, translating phrases, and helping us find our way with maps and GPS functions, not to mention documenting our adventures and posting them on social media.

-Sure, your native sim card might work.
+If you have a European SIM card it will work in Italy.
+Otherwise, your native sim card might work.
 It also might not.
 If it does work, you may end up racking up eye-watering charges for roaming and data.
 You may also find yourself disastrously out of coverage or connectivity when you need it the most.
 Whilst your Italy accommodation will probably have decent internet, you also want it to work out in the streets right?!

 Getting a local sim card in Italy can avoid plenty of drama and save you a chunk of money in the end – if you follow these handy tips.